dgnorton/norobo/README.md

 When a call comes in, your phone rings once, norobo gets the caller ID from the modem, checks a list of blocked numbers / rules, and hangs up on them if it matches the list.

 ### Compatibility
-It's been tested on Linux using a "Zoom 3095 USB Mini External Modem" but it should (in theory) work with any Hayes compatible modem that support caller ID.
+It has been tested on *Linux* using a *Zoom 3095 USB Mini External Modem*.
+It can be run on an RPi or other small ARM based computers capable of running Linux & Go apps.
+It should also (in theory) work with any Hayes compatible modem that supports caller ID.
 It may also work on Windows and OS X.

 ### Install
 Currently, it must be built from source.
 You'll need the [Go tools](https://golang.org/doc/install), if you don't already have them installed.
 Then clone this repo and build the code in `cmd/norobod`.